mofsesam/fastapi-example/README.md

 #### A note on local development based on this example code
 Set environment variables with set_local_env.bat (Windows)
 Use: docker-compose [build|up|down|push]
+When running with docker-compose up, go to http://localhost:8080/docs to see the interactiv OpenAPI (Swagger) documntation of example-api.